rebelsky/csc321-jekyll/_dev/_readings/models.md

 2. Figure out how to represent a many:many relationship in SQL and explain it to the best of your ability.

-2. Figure out how to represent a many:many relationship in Rails and explain it to the best of your ability.
+2. Figure out how to represent a many:many relationship in Rails and explain that representation to the best of your ability.